phpgears/event/README.md

 Having event assuring all of its payload is composed only of scalar values proves handy when you want to delegate event handling to a message queue system such as RabbitMQ, Gearman or Apache Kafka, serializing/deserializing scalar values is trivial in any format and language

-Asynchronous behaviour must be implemented at EventBus level, event bus must be able to identify async events (a map of events, implementing an interface, by a payload parameter, ...) and enqueue them
+Asynchronicity must be implemented at EventBus level, meaning the event bus implementation must be able to identify which events must be treated asynchronously and enqueue them

-If you want to have asynchronous behaviour on your EventBus have a look [phpgears/event-async](https://github.com/phpgears/event-async), there you'll find all the necessary pieces to start your async event bus

 ### Handlers